schlosser/intermediate-flask/README.md

 ...
 ```

 It's time to setup a new route!
-If you did the previous tutorial, the code will be familiar.
+If you did the previous [tutorial][intro-flask], the code will be familiar.
 Add this to the bottom of `routes/blog.py`
 ```
 @blog.route('/new', methods=['GET', 'POST'])
 def new():